-Modern Hebrew Literature, 1900-Present - available in Hilary Term Prof Adriana X Jacobs

-From Psalm 137 to the contemporary graphic novel, constantly flowing and shifting affiliations of language, place and identity have shaped the development of Hebrew literature across centuries.
-In recent years, scholarship on Modern Hebrew literature has reconsidered the teleological "diaspora to nation" narrative that once dominated Modern Hebrew literary historiography, thereby opening its study to include a wider range of authors and a more expansive map of Hebrew literary circulation and reception.
+Modern Hebrew Literature, 1900-Present - available in Michaelmas Term Dr Danielle Drori study to include a wider range of authors and a more expansive map of Hebrew literary circulation and reception.
 This course offers a chronological and thematic overview of Modern Hebrew literature from the late nineteenth century to the present day and examines, in particular, figures and themes of linguistic, cultural, geographical liminality in Modern Hebrew literature; the relation between Hebrew literature's "minor" status on the global literary map and its own politics of inclusion and exclusion; as well as the ongoing discourse on "centres and peripheries" in Modern Hebrew literature.
 The course readings will address as well the politics of multilingualism and translation, the relation between nation and diaspora, and themes of trauma and displacement that continue to preoccupy Hebrew writers.
 Reading knowledge of Hebrew is not required but students who are able to read the original Hebrew are encouraged to do so.
 This course will be examined by means of two presubmitted essays.